-This Jewelry Crafting Leveling Guide is here to help both inexperienced and experienced players to help level this skill line.
+This Jewelry Crafting Leveling Guide for ESO is here to help both inexperienced and experienced players to help level this skill line.
 Whether you have the financial funds, or need to start from scratch, this Jewelry Crafting Leveling Guide is meant to help everyone!

 Jewelry Crafting is a crafting skill available in The Elder Scrolls Online and only available if you either bought the expansion “Summerset” before the changes to being a DLC with the release of the “Elsweyr” chapter, or have now access to “Summerset” as a DLC through either buying it, or ESO Plus.